iamhitarth/hitarthsharma.com/src/posts/2018-11-07--two-questions/index.md

 Which is why I am constantly on the look out for tips and tricks that can help me be at peace with myself.

-Enter two questions below:
+Enter the two questions:

 > Am I happy with what I am doing?
 >
-> Does doing this enable me to do something else that I will be happy about?
+> Does doing this enable me to do the thing that will make me happy?

 Be honest.